platon1721/CharitySale/README.md

 When importing products, make sure to use these product type IDs.

 ### Import from file
 You can import from file products confugurations.
 For that you can use a default config file or load your own.
-An example json file is given. if you would like, you can olso modify default config file, that is located WebApp/Config/products.json
+An example json file is given. if you would like, you can also modify default config file, that is located WebApp/Config/products.json

 ## Project Structure